deftPeg/deftPeg/README.md

 <div name = "About Me">
   <p>Welcome to my github.
 As a full stack web developer and career switcher I am always seeking to be <strong>stimulated by a challenge!</strong>

-  🎯 <strong>My goal: </strong>To connect all the dots, from design to final product <br> in order to create well structured, appealing, effective, easy to use applications that will be a positive experience for any user.
+  🎯 <strong>My goal: </strong>To connect all the dots, from design to final product in order to create well structured, appealing, effective, easy to use applications that will be a positive experience for any user.

   🏆 <strong>My reward: </strong>To learn something new every day.
 To persist through determination to overcome any obstacle.
-To be driven <br> by the surprise of my own unfolding.
+To be driven by the surprise of my own unfolding.

   🕛 <strong>Currently</strong>, I am working on my portfolio website and hope to have it up and running soon.
 In the meantime, feel free to connect.